crypto-com/cdc-ai-agent-client-ts/README.md

 # Crypto.com AI Agent Client

-The CDC AI Agent Client is a TypeScript/JavaScript library designed to facilitate easy and efficient interactions with the CDC AI Agent Service API.
-This client library provides methods to send queries and fetch responses from the CCDC AI Agent Service seamlessly.
+The Crypto.com AI Agent Client is a TypeScript/JavaScript library designed to facilitate easy and efficient interactions with the Crypto.com AI Agent Service API.
+This client library provides methods to send queries and fetch responses from the Crypto.com AI Agent Service seamlessly.

 ![npm](https://img.shields.io/npm/v/@crypto.com/ai-agent-client)

 ## Features

-- Simple and intuitive API for interacting with the CDC AI Agent.
+- Simple and intuitive API for interacting with the Crypto.com AI Agent.
 - Supports sending queries and receiving AI-generated responses.
 - Configurable client instances tailored to your specific endpoint and security needs.
 - **Currently in betay**: Expect frequent updates and potential changes in future releases.